 Zolima, designed by Nicole Andrianjaka de Survillea who is originally from France, is a new brand of children’s clothing and accessories for ages 0-12.
 Though retro-chic, Zolima carries a joyful freshness.
 Colors are a subtle blend of acid and warm tones, prints are delicate & modern, materials are made from natural fibers, details are of quality, and lines are simple & precise for little ones’ comfort.

 Mini Rodini – Sweden

 Winner of Mama Magazine’s prestigious “Kids Wear Fashion Brand of the Year” in November 2009, Mini Rodini designs fashionable, modern, high-quality clothes for children between 0-11 years ranging from basic cotton t-shirts to luxurious leather jackets and cashmere sweaters.
 Founder Cassandra Rhodin is a Swedish fashion illustrator with clients like H&M, Nylon, Urban Outfitters and ELLE.
-Rodini is the name that her great grandfather, the legendary circus king Brazil Jack, used when he as a young man travelled and preformed with gypsies during the romantic 1890s.
+Rodini is the name that her great-grandfather, the legendary circus king Brazil Jack, used when he as a young man traveled and performed with gypsies during the romantic 1890s.

 Monamici – Sweden

 Sweden’s Monamici designs clothes that are classic and contemporary, characterized by carefully tailored details yet easy and comfortable to wear.
 Their organic qualities are certified and well selected to respect the environment and code of conduct.
 For Autumn/Winter 2010 Monamici’s collection has a bohemian look with a modern and contemporary feeling.
 They have mixed Liberty patterns with classic stripes and checked patterns.
 The collection includes soft colors such as dusty pink, light blue, natural beige and olive green, but also typical autumn colors as burgundy, brown and dark blue.